lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

-One of the most depressing observations when promoting open research is the lack of support by senior academics, whether they have vested interests, are mis-informed on open science, and just have no incentive to drive any change.
+One of the most depressing observations when promoting open research is the lack of support by senior academics, whether they have vested interests, are *only* mis-informed about open science, or just have no incentive to drive any change.
 Fortunately, it's also important to highlight that there are established academics who support open research, but they are a minority.